 For many consumers, getting financial advice is essential for ensuring they have enough money to achieve their life goals.
-Whether the objective is to save for a holiday or to ensure a comfortable and secure retirement, the likelihood of the achievement of these goals is greatly improved if the consumer is actively engaged in the financial advice process.
+Whether the objective is save for a holiday or to ensure a comfortable and secure retirement, the likelihood of the achievement of these goals is greatly improved if the consumer is engaged in financial advice process.